vesoft-inc/nebula/docs/manual-EN/overview/design-and-arc.md

 ### Design thinking: Storage Service

-**Nebula Graph** adopted the **share-nothing** distributed architecture in storage so nodes do not share memory or storage, which means there are no central nodes in the whole system.
+**Nebula Graph** adopted the **shared-nothing** distributed architecture in storage so nodes do not share memory or storage, which means there are no central nodes in the whole system.
 Benefits of such design are:

 - Easy to scale
 - The overall system continues operating despite individual crash